Bath (UK Parliament constituency): Unreformed constituency before 1832

-But even in Bath the limited electorate who voted for its members of parliament expected them to work to procure favours for their constituents and enterprises to a degree that would be considered corrupt today.
+But even in Bath the limited electorate who voted for its members of Parliament expected them to work to procure favours for their constituents and enterprises to a degree that would be considered corrupt today.
 By exercising efforts successfully in this direction, the representatives could in return expect a degree of influence over the voters that differed little from patronage in the pocket boroughs, except that its duration was limited.
 Thus the lawyer Robert Henley, a Bath MP from 1747 and also Recorder of Bath from 1751, seems to have been assumed to have control over both seats while he held one of them and immediately after; yet when he gained a peerage and thus a seat in the House of Lords, Pitt replaced him on the understanding of being independently chosen.
-Pitt himself then acquired similar influence: the Council vetoed Viscount Ligonier's suggestion that he should be succeeded by his nephew when he was elevated the Lords in 1763, but instead allowed Pitt to nominate a candidate to be his new colleague, and voted overwhelmingly for him when he was opposed by a local man.
-But Pitt's influence also waned when he fell out with the Council over the Treaty of Paris later in 1763.
+Pitt himself then acquired similar influence: the council vetoed Viscount Ligonier's suggestion that he should be succeeded by his nephew when he was elevated the Lords in 1763, but instead allowed Pitt to nominate a candidate to be his new colleague, and voted overwhelmingly for him when he was opposed by a local man.
+But Pitt's influence also waned when he fell out with the council over the Treaty of Paris later in 1763.

-In the final years before the Reform Act, however, local magnates exerted a more controlling influence in Bath.
-Oldfield, writing early in the 19th century, stated that at that time the Marquess of Bath nominated one member and John Palmer the other; both were former members of parliament for the city (Lord Bath having sat as Viscount Weymouth, before his father's death took him to the Lords), but neither was then in the Commons – each had a relation sitting as one of the members for Bath.
+In the final years before the Reform Act 1832, however, local magnates exerted a more controlling influence in Bath.
+Oldfield, writing early in the 19th century, stated that at that time the Marquess of Bath nominated one member and John Palmer the other; both were former members of Parliament for the city (Lord Bath having sat as Viscount Weymouth, before his father's death took him to the Lords), but neither was then in the Commons – each had a relation sitting as one of the members for Bath.
 Palmer had succeeded Earl Camden who held one of the two seats before 1802.
-At the time of the Reform Act, the Lord Bath was still being listed as influencing one of the seats, although the second was considered independent once more.
+At the time of the Reform Act 1832, Lord Bath was still being listed as influencing one of the seats, although the second was considered independent once more.